-Nondegree Enrollment Applicants who have a bachelor's degree and who have not been admitted to the graduate program may enroll in SPEA courses as nondegree graduate students.
+Nondegree Enrollment Applicants who have a bachelor's degree and who have not been admitted to the graduate program may enroll in O'Neill courses as nondegree graduate students.
 Procedures may vary across campuses.
 Please note that nondegree students are not eligible for financial aid.

-If nondegree students later wish to obtain SPEA graduate degrees, they must apply for admission to the specific degree program.
-Note that not more than 12 hours of graduate credit completed as a nondegree student may be credited toward a SPEA graduate degree.
-Not more than 9 hours of SPEA graduate credit earned as a nondegree student may be credited toward SPEA certificate programs.
+If nondegree students later wish to obtain O'Neill graduate degrees, they must apply for admission to the specific degree program.
+Note that not more than 12 hours of graduate credit completed as a nondegree student may be credited toward an O'Neill graduate degree.
+Not more than 9 hours of O'Neill graduate credit earned as a nondegree student may be credited toward O'Neill certificate programs.